HairyDude/pdxparse/README.md

 # pdxparse
 A parser for scripts used in Paradox Development Studios games, written in Haskell.

+Currently only Europa Universalis IV is supported, but there are plans for other games as well.

 ## Building

 The easiest way to get it running is to use